Rashmi896/Twitter_Sentiment_analysis/README.md

-This code uses th Random Forest classifier to classify twitter comments as positive , negative and neutral
+This code uses the Random Forest classifier to classify twitter comments as positive , negative and neutral